 To the extent not inconsistent with applicable Federal banking statutes or regulations, or bank safety and soundness, a national bank may elect to follow the corporate governance procedures of the law of the state in which the main office of the bank is located, the law of the state in which the holding company of the bank is incorporated, the Delaware General Corporation Law, Del.
 Code Ann.
 Tit.
 8 (1991, as amended 1994, and as amended thereafter), or the Model Business Corporation Act (1984, as amended 1994, and as amended thereafter).
-A national bank shall designate in its bylaws the body of law selected for its corporate governance procedures.2
+A national bank shall designate in its bylaws the body of law selected for its corporate governance procedures.

-Bank counsel has represented that Arkansas law authorizes state banks to effect reverse stock splits.3 Arkansas law expressly requires dissenters' rights in reverse stock splits.4 You have represented that the Bank has agreed to provide the dissenters' rights provided in Arkansas Corp.
-Code § 4-27-1301 et seq. and to pay the costs of any resulting appraisal.
+You have represented that Kansas law authorizes corporations to effect reverse stock splits.
+Kansas law expressly provides for dissenters' rights in mergers and consolidations, but not in reverse stock splits.
+You have represented that the Bank has agreed to provide the dissenters' rights provided in Kan.
+Stat.
+Ann. § 17-6712 and to pay the costs of any resulting appraisal.
 You have also represented that the Bank will provide for binding arbitration if a court declines to accept jurisdiction in any action seeking appraisal.